CreativeSlave/New-Base-Project/README.md

 - [ ] $ __npm install -g generator-webapp__

-New Node and npm users might runs into permissions issues.
-These issues shows up in the form of EACCESS errors during installation.
+> New Node and npm users might runs into permissions issues.
+These issues show up in the form of EACCESS errors during installation.
 Refer to the npm guide to fix permissions if this happens to you.
+I usually type "sudo" for permissions before any command which will propt you for your password.
+Such as __$ sudo bower install <package name>__

 ###Final Thoughts